Knowledge base

 Customize the maintenance page

-To set up a page with your chosen message:
+To set up a page with your desired message:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).